gabime/spdlog/README.md

 // This is useful in order to display debug logs only when really needed (e.g. when error happens).
 // When needed, call dump_backtrace() to dump them to your log.

 spdlog::enable_backtrace(32); // Store the latest 32 messages in a buffer.
-Older messages will be dropped.
 // or my_logger->enable_backtrace(32)..
 for(int i = 0; i < 100; i++)
 {
   spdlog::debug("Backtrace message {}", i); // not logged yet..
 }
-// e.g. if some error happened:
-spdlog::dump_backtrace(); // log them now! show the last 32 messages
+// e.g. if some has error happened: spdlog::dump_backtrace(); // log them now! show the last 32 messages
 // or my_logger->dump_backtrace(32)..
 ```